 Hearing loss - cochlear implant; Sensorineural - cochlear; Deaf - cochlear; Deafness - cochlear

 Limb CJ, Francis HW, Niparko JK.
-Cochlear implantation.
+Cochlear implantation: results, outcomes, rehabilitation, and education.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
+Cummings Otolaryngology: Head and Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 160.